 Wayfinding maps emphasise safe, attractive areas to walk.
 This encourages people to choose to walk over using their car.

 It is well documented that in an age of increasing obesity, even regular short walks are highly effective at improving health.

 City Wayfinding improves health by promoting active travel.
 It does this by depicting walking and cycling environments in detail, showing everything available within a 5 minute walk, opening up new areas worth exploring and a choice of routes to your destination (through a park, via a shopping arcade or along a river).

-Build a case from a selection of these arguments, whichever are the most compelling for the situation in your city.
-Use an evidence based approach by choosing relevant metrics with which to convert into economic values, gather quantitive data and predict outcomes, e.g.:
+A business case can be built from a selection of these arguments, with an evidence based approach achieved by measuring relevant metrics with which to convert benefits into economic values, gather quantitive data and predict outcomes, e.g.:

-The rest of the cases outlined in this article can be used to describe how a city wayfinding system helps to achieve this.
-Without wayfinding maps, how will people learn about or notice improvements to walking and cycling infrastructure?
+However, as this article shows, there are many cause-and-effect benefits of City Wayfinding which should be weighed in together with monetary measurements.
+After all, without wayfinding maps how will people learn about or notice improvements to walking and cycling infrastructure?
 Why will they be curious to try walking in an area they don’t know well?
-And what will make them realise the convenience and simplicity of making their journey by public transport?
+And what will make them see the convenience and simplicity of a journey by public transport?